 - Assist these individuals or groups, or cover up what they are doing.

 - Make excuses for anyone enabling these individuals or groups, e.g. make excuses for someone running a Sweet’s syndrome group who chooses to ‘turn-a-blind-eye’ or is actively helping these individuals or groups con others.

 - Put pressure on others to forgive and excuse the behaviour of these individuals or groups.
 This will only encourage criminal behaviour, and make it easier for them to get away with it and do it again.
-Unfortunately, when this does happen, it is commonly done for selfish reasons.
-For example, someone doesn’t want to deal with the fact that a person or group they know or trusted is conning or exploiting others, and they don’t want the existing status quo to be upset.
-Therefore, they will put pressure on others to forgive and excuse the behaviour so that the status quo is maintained, no major conflict or upheaval occurs, and so that they don’t have to accept reality, i.e. accept that a person or group that they trusted is actually conning others.
+When this does happen, it’s done for selfish reasons.
+For example, someone doesn’t want to deal with the fact that a person they know and trusted is conning or exploiting others, and they don’t want the existing status quo to be upset.
+Therefore, they’ll put pressure on others to forgive and excuse the behaviour so that the status quo is maintained, no major conflict or upheaval occurs, and so that they don’t have to accept reality, i.e. accept that a person they trusted is actually conning others.